ZhengzheXu/ml_course_project/README.md

 # Machine Learning Course Project
-Course project for machine learning at HITSZ.
+This is a course project for the course **Introduction to Machine Learning** (2023 Fall) at Harbin Institute of Technology (Shenzhen).

 The project is about the chase-escape game.
 The goal is to train the evader to escape from the hunter while avoiding obstacles.

 In this project, we acomplish the task by two methods:
 + **Model Predictive Control (MPC)**: